ddeel/alpha/NewestREADME.md

 Using the file explorer, go to the **Swordfish-API-Emulator** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish** folder and paste all the files into it using ```Control-V```.

-Windows will indicate that several files in the destination have the same names.
+Windows will indicate that some files in the destination have the same names.
 Select the Windows “Replace the files in the destination” option.

-#### (5) Move a copy of some of the Swordfish files into one of the Redfish Interface Emulator folders.
-(This step is expected to become unnecessary in the future.)
+#### (5) Copy the Swordfish files for dynamic objects into the proper Redfish Interface Emulator folder.

 Using the file explorer, go to the **Swordfish\api_emulator\swordfish** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish\api_emulator\redfish** folder and paste all the files into it using ```Control-V```.

-The Swordfish API Emulator should now be installed in its default configuration in the **Swordfish** folder.
+The Swordfish API Emulator and its dependencies should now be installed in its default configuration in the **Swordfish** folder.

-#### (6) If desired, a simple test of the Redfish Interface Emulator installation can be done by running the emulator and accessing the Redfish service root using a browser.
+#### (6) If desired, a simple test of the Redfish Interface Emulator installation can now be done by running the emulator and accessing the Redfish service root using a browser.

 To run the emulator, enter the following command in the command prompt window (this assumes the virtualenv environment in the **Swordfish** folder is still activated from step 3 above):